MA in Molecular Biology, Cell Biology & Biochemistry

 Master’s with a Research Thesis

-For a research MA, a thesis describing the student’s original research is required, to be evaluated by and requiring approval from the MA committee.
-The MA committee for the research degree consists of at least three faculty, of whom at least two must be members of the MCBB program.
+For a research MA, a thesis describing the student’s original research is required, which will be evaluated and approved by the MA committee.
+The MA committee for the research degree consists of at least three faculty, at least two of whom must be members of the MCBB program.
 No formal defense is required.

 Master’s with a Scholarly Review Paper